panthangiswapna/AutomationTestScript/README.md

 Install Java 1.8
 Install Eclipse

-Import the SampleTestProject as a Java Project in Eclipse
+Import the project AutomationTestScript as a Java Project in Eclipse

 Install selenium version 3.4.0 from the path below https://www.selenium.dev/downloads/